Alberta PNP (AAIP) 2026: All Streams Explained

 What Changed in 2026

-The AAIP was rebranded from AINP to AAIP in 2022, and since then the program has moved decisively away from "first-come, first-served" toward a sector-targeted, invitation-based model.
-In 2026, Alberta has a base allocation of 6,403 nomination spaces, a 31% increase over 2025 targets, plus bonus allocations for physicians and French-speaking candidates that could push total capacity above 16,000.
+The AAIP was rebranded from AINP to AAIP in early 2022, and since then the program has moved decisively away from "first-come, first-served" toward a sector-targeted, invitation-based model.
+In 2026, Alberta has a base allocation of 6,403 nomination spaces, 31% above the initial 2025 target, plus 5,000-space bonus allocations for practice-ready physicians and French-speaking candidates meeting NCLC 5 that could push total capacity above 16,000.

 A significant practical change: as of April 7, 2026, submitting a Worker Expression of Interest (WEOI) costs $135 CAD (non-refundable).
 This fee filters out non-serious candidates from a pool that had exceeded 41,000 profiles.
 Once invited, the provincial application fee is $1,500.

 Alberta Opportunity Stream (AOS) — 3,425 spaces, the largest allocation.
 For temporary foreign workers already living and working in Alberta who have a full-time job offer.
-Unlike every other AAIP stream, the AOS does not rank candidates against each other: if you meet all requirements, you get nominated.
+Unlike the Express Entry stream, the AOS is criteria-based rather than a competitive ranking system.
 Processing takes 8–11 months.

 Alberta Express Entry (AEE) Stream — 1,238 spaces.
 For candidates with an active federal Express Entry profile (FSW, CEC, or FST) and a minimum CRS score of 300.
 Alberta issues a Notification of Interest (NOI) — you cannot apply directly.
-Sub-pathways include the Accelerated Tech Pathway (fastest, ~30 days), the Dedicated Healthcare Pathway, and a Law Enforcement Pathway.
+Targeted pathways include the Accelerated Tech Pathway (fastest, ~30 days), the Dedicated Healthcare Pathway (which also has a non-Express Entry channel), and a Law Enforcement Pathway.

-Rural Renewal Stream (RRS) — 1,000 spaces.
+Rural Renewal Stream (RRS) — 1,000 base nominations in 2026.
 For workers committed to living and working in one of ~31 designated small communities outside Calgary and Edmonton.
 Requires a community endorsement letter before you can even submit a WEOI.

-Dedicated Healthcare Pathway — 500 spaces (plus federal bonus spaces for physicians).
+Dedicated Healthcare Pathway — 500 spaces, plus a separate 5,000-space allocation for practice-ready physicians.
 Targets 32 medical NOC codes under both the Express Entry and non-Express Entry systems.
 Recent draws have invited healthcare candidates with AAIP scores as low as 46–59.

 Tourism and Hospitality Stream — 150 spaces.
-For workers already employed in Alberta hotels, restaurants, or outdoor recreation on an LMIA-based work permit, with at least 780 hours (6 consecutive months) with the same employer.
+For workers already employed in Alberta hotels, restaurants, or outdoor recreation on a positive-LMIA-based work permit, with at least 780 hours (6 consecutive months) with the same employer.

 Entrepreneur Streams (4 pathways) — 90 total spaces for Graduate Entrepreneur, Foreign Graduate Entrepreneur, Farm Stream, and related business pathways.